Frequently Asked Questions (FAQs)

 I am a surgical trainee going on an out of programme post (or prolonged / statutory leave).
 Do I have to pay the fee?

-If your out of programme post (normally an OOPT or an OOPR) has been prospectively approved by the GMC and is to count towards certification, you will need to pay the fee.
+If your out of programme activity (normally an OOPT or an OOPR) has been prospectively approved by the GMC and is to count towards certification, you will need to pay the fee.
 If your circumstances change, please contact the helpdesk.

 If your out of programme activity is not going to count towards certification (OOPE, OOPC or other), or you are taking a period of statutory leave, you would not be expected to pay.
 However, if you plan to add new evidence to your portfolio while undertaking this activity, you will be required to pay a third of the full fee on a proportional basis.